May 30, 2003

 - La Importancia de Esterilizar y Castrar a sus Animales de Compañía, Spanish version

-- Veterinary Medical Care for Spay-Neuter Programs (Association of Shelter Veterinarians) Available in English and Spanish.
+- Veterinary Medical Care for Spay-Neuter Programs (Association of Shelter Veterinarians)

 - Fundamentals and Standards of Small Animal Field Surgery, recorded webinar (HSVMA-RAVS)